 It’s hard work, believe me.
 My sleep hours are sometimes drastically reduced, I have a 2% offline social life and etc. This should be another post actually.
 My struggle to finally settle into full time blogging should be another blog post.

-So, how is your smart phone going to work for you?
+So, how is your smartphone going to work for you?
 Consider that.

 3. Take it easy on yourself

-This is probably the least thing you imagined you would hear me say.
+This is probably the last thing you imagined you would hear me say.
 Don’t be too hard on yourself, it’s your blog, remember?
 You have full rights on it, you are working for no one, so nobody’s going to spank you.

 There are days that work got so overwhelming and I just couldn’t pull it off here.
-We had a very important upgrade to make on our website at work and the switch was time consuming.
+We had a very important upgrade to make on our website at work and the switch was time-consuming.
 It was at this point that I had a crazy surge of blogging clients approach me.

 For many of the things I had to handle, I couldn’t outsource them, they needed my own knowledge and expertise.
 So, I took things slowly and gradually began to tick things off my list.
 I waded back in slowly to my blog when things were lighter.

 What I am saying in summary here is that it’s fine if you can’t meet up with the demands for a season.
-You’re already superman for even attempting to work ‘two’ jobs, so easy.
+You’re already superman for even attempting to work ‘two’ jobs, so, easy.

-Do you have a full time job, how do you manage to pull it off with your blog?
+Do you have a full-time job, how do you manage to pull it off with your blog?